arkworks-rs/poly-commit/src/README.md

 #### Setup:

 SonicPC additionally computes some G2 elements for shift powers: `(1/\beta)^i H`.
-This results in a longer verifying key, as shift powers in SonicPC are in G2, while shift powers in Marlin are in G1.
+This results in a longer verifying key, as shift powers in SonicPC are in G2, while shift powers in Marlin are in G1, and are shared with the "non-shift" powers.

 #### Commit:

 When there is no degree bound, both are the same.

-When there is a degree bound, MarlinPC is more expensive: it needs one more commitment.
+When there is a degree bound, MarlinPC is more expensive: it needs an additional commitment to commit to the shifted poynomial.

 #### Open:

 When there is no degree bound, both are the same.

-When there is a degree bound, MarlinPC is slightly more expensive: it requires more computation on the scalar field.
+When there is a degree bound, MarlinPC is slightly more expensive: it requires more scalar field computations.

 #### Check: